Generic Name: rilpivirine (RIL pi VIR een)

 HIV/AIDS is usually treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.
 Every person with HIV or AIDS should remain under the care of a doctor.

-Store Edurant at room temperature away from moisture, heat, and light.
+Store Edurant in its original container at room temperature away from moisture, heat, and light.